ryancys1234/Programming-12/Physics Engine/README.md

 ## Physics Engine

-This unit of Programming 12 is centered on a particular physics engine, Fisica by Richard Marxer (http://www.ricardmarxer.com/fisica).
+This unit of Programming 12 is centered on the [Fisica](http://www.ricardmarxer.com/fisica) physics engine by Richard Marxer.

 Notes on fundamental Fisica concepts: